FormShantonu/NodeJs/node_interview_note.md

 * Producer: An application that sends messages to the RabbitMQ server.
 * Exchange: A virtual entity that receives messages from producers and routes them to queues based on defined rules.
-* Queue: A buffer that stores messages until they are consumed by consumers.
+* Queue: A buffer that stores messages until consumers consume them.
 * Consumer: An application that receives messages from queues.

 ## Coding  ##

-> How to create a simple server in Node.js that returns Hello World?
+> How do you create a simple server in Node.js that returns Hello World?

 Step 01: Create a project directory
     mkdir myapp
     cd myapp
-Step 02: Initialize project and link it to npm
+Step 02: Initialize the project and link it to npm
     npm init
     This creates a package.json file in your myapp folder.
 The file contains references for all npm packages you have downloaded to your project.
 The command will prompt you to enter a number of things.
 You can enter your way through all of them EXCEPT this one: entry point: (index.js)